 A public defense of the dissertation (final oral examination) is conducted after the student has completed all other formal requirements for the PhD degree and has submitted the written dissertation to his or her Dissertation Committee.
 Although the examination is primarily a defense of the dissertation, it will also include material relevant to the general field in which the dissertation is written, with particular attention to the more recent and significant developments in the field.
 Because the examination is a public defense, it must be scheduled on MU or MCW campus during weekday working hours, avoiding public or religious holidays.
 All dissertation defenses will be held in the format of a departmental seminar.
 The student will give a formal presentation of work followed by questions invited from all present.
-Immediately following the seminar, the student will meet privately with the Dissertation and written elements of the dissertation.
+Immediately following the seminar, the student will meet privately with the Dissertation Committee.
+In this private meeting the Committee will address concerns with the oral presentation and written elements of the dissertation.

 The student's Dissertation Director will inform the Chairperson of the MU-MCW BME Department of the examination outcome.
-The Dissertation Director will also forward this information to the MCW Graduate School in a "Dissertation Approval Form" along with a list of requirements within two weeks after the dissertation defense.
+The Dissertation Director will also forward this information to the MCW Graduate School in a "Confidential Report of Completion" along with a list of requirements within two weeks after the dissertation defense.
 It is assumed that the dissertation will be reviewed and edited until it meets the approval of all the committee members.
 However, when complete consensus seems impossible to achieve, it will be accepted if the Dissertation Director and three other committee members approve.
-Three copies of the completed dissertation along with a "Confidential Report on Dissertation for the Degree of Doctor of Philosophy" form and a completed "Graduate School Dissertation Completion Checklist" form are then submitted to the MCW Graduate School.
+Three copies of the completed dissertation along with a completed "Graduate School Dissertation Completion Checklist" form are then submitted to the MCW Graduate School.